streetdrone-home/SD-VehicleInterface/README.md

 ------
 sd_vehicle: The vehicle under control.
 Either "env200" or "twizy" default is "env200".
 sd_gps_imu: The GPS-IMU used. either "oxts" or "peak".
 Default is oxts.
 sd_simulation_mode: TRUE or FALSE, if true, socketcan will not be launched.
 Used to support StreetDrone Gazebo model.
-Set to false when controlling hardware, and true for when controlling gazebo model
+Set to false when controlling hardware, and true for when controlling gazebo model.
+sd_vehicle: twizy or env200, use to select correct calibration for your vehicle.
+Will default to env200 if not specified.

 Launching outside of GUI
 ------